aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/symbology-generation-specifics/maxicode-barcodes/_index.md

 These modes are described further in the article.

 ### Encoding Modes 2 and 3
-For correct barcode generation, encoding modes 2 and 3 require specifying input data in the predefined formats that can be summarized as follows:
+For correct barcode generation, encoding modes 2 and 3 require specifying the input data in the predefined formats that can be summarized as follows:
 - <mark>Format1: “[)>(rs)01(gs)(Postal Code)(gs)(Country Code)(gs)(Service Category)(gs)(Secondary Message)(eot)”</mark>
 - <mark>Format2: “(Postal Code 9 digits)(gs)(Country Code)(gs)(Service Category)(gs)(Secondary Message)(eot)”</mark>